FosgateGitHub08252023/pub/AH-NB.md

 >>>>>> 09-25-2023<<<<<<

 Linwood needs time to review.
 FW is not standard and someone trying new methods

+diagrams

+late night changes.. a series of changes <<<<<<<>>>>>>> prepare Operations for the move.. have list from JOhn Butkowski

+creds for pafw service account

+second ISP

+AWS failvoer
+need second IPSEC tunnel

+Firewall monitroing is in Solarwinds.. except for brooklyn.

+DX outage... timeframe with Randy

+open fw tickets down to 150 from 200

+Need access to perfrom failover.. not infra doing failover

+stop attending non-network meetings...
+Title change - Senior Network engineer

 tell teams to standdown